 A muffin in a loaf?
 A soda bread with attitude?
 Just darned good!

-When I first began baking with zeal, I used to bring baking, as most of us do, to the office.
-A real office.
-A real job actually!
-I worked for a university and was thrice, by acclamation, voted president of the coffee club.
-Zucchini bread was considered novel (once) and when I brought this gorgeous, moist, lovely loaf in, no one would touch it!
-Finally, the guy that ate everything, gave it a try.
-As he dove in for this third slice, the rest of the office caught on and the cake was history, way before the second coffee break of the day.
-They say this cake was invented to get rid of excess zucchini.
+When I first began baking I brought samples of my early efforts to my office at McGill University where I worked as an administrative assistant.
+Can you imagine me in a real office in a real job ?
+At that time, zucchini bread was considered novel so when I brought this gorgeous, moist, lovely loaf in, no one would touch it!
+Finally, the guy in the office that ate everything gave it a try.
+As he dove in for his third slice, the rest of the office caught on; The cake became an urban office legent.
+People say zucchini quick bread was invented to get rid of excess zucchini.
 I think it is the other way around.
-This recipe is packed with flavor and also makes very fine zucchini muffins.
+This great loaf is packed with flavor and also makes very fine zucchini muffins.
 You can switch cranberries or dried cherries for the raisins and/or frost it with a carrot cake cream cheese frosting if you like but it's super by the hunky slice.

 These are tender and delicate and bursting with blueberries in every bite.
 These are really miniature coffee cakes actually.
 You can make these oversized, or spoon them out as muffin tops but they present, and bake up especially nicely in this version of a mini loaves or ‘baby cake’.
 Wilton also sells mini-Bundt pans that would work (but result in fewer cakes overall).